‘Chotti si Baat ‘ fame veteran actress Vidya Sinha passes away

 Mumbai, Aug 15: Bollywood actress Vidya Sinha, best-known for her performances in popular films like Chotti si Baat and Rajnigandha, passed away on Thursday at a Mumbai Hospital.
 She was 71-years-old.

 She was admitted to CritiCare Hospital in Mumbai on Sunday.
-She was put of ventilator support after her condition worsened, but the veteran actress failed to recover and passed away.
-Reports quoted her family as saying that she died around 1 pm after suffering from a brief lung-cum-heart ailment .
+She was put off ventilator support after her condition worsened, but the veteran actress failed to recover and passed away.
+Reports quoted her family as saying that she died around 1 pm after suffering from a brief lung-cum-heart ailment.

 Sinha acted in several popular movies in the 70s and the 80s.
 He best known films are Rajnigandha, Chhoti si Baat and Pati Patni Aur Woh.
-Post 2000, she also acted in some TV serials like Qubool Hai, Neem Neem Shahad Shahad and Ishq Ka Rang Safed.
+Post-2000, she also acted in some TV serials like Qubool Hai, Neem Neem Shahad Shahad and Ishq Ka Rang Safed.

 Condoling the demise of Sinha, Filmmaker Madhur Bhandarkar tweeted that 'she will be always remembered for her superlative performances in films like Rajnigandha, Chhoti si Baat and Pati Patni Aur Woh'.